Highlights from the Canfield Fair: A look at new vendors and friendly competitions

-CANFIELD, Ohio (WKBN) – There’s just over two days left of this year’s Canfield Fair.
+CANFIELD, Ohio (WKBN) – There are just over two days left of this year’s Canfield Fair.
 Reporter Vince Coll was out Saturday morning taking a look at some of the fair’s best attractions.

 He first met up with Andre Bulluck of Dre’s Place BBQ.
 This is his first year being a vendor at the Canfield Fair.
 But, Bulluck is no stranger to fairs, having been a vendor at places like the Ohio State Fair and the Erie County Fair in Hamburg, New York.

-He serves North Carolina style BBQ and encourages everyone to come out and try it, saying “it will touch the pallet and the spirit.”
+He serves North Carolina style BBQ and encourages everyone to come out and try it, saying “it will touch the palate and the spirit.”

 Vince also talked with the king and queen of the Mahoning County Junior Fair, Natalia Kresic and James More.